Biographies of Washington State Department of Financial Institutions division directors and executives.

 Amy has a B.S. in Sociology/Criminal Justice from Kansas State University.
 She earned her J.D. from the Seattle University School of Law, where she graduated cum laude.

-Erin López Nielsen is the Diversity, Equity, and Inclusion (DEI) Director for the Department of Financial Institutions (DFI).
-This role was established in the fall of 2021 to create meaningful change for justice and equity in how Black Indigenous People of Color (BIPOC) and other underserved communities are included in the financial systems we regulate.
+Erin Klika is the Diversity, Equity, and Inclusion (DEI) Director for the Department of Financial Institutions (DFI).
+This role was established in the fall of 2021 to support equity, for all who call Washington home, in the financial system we regulate.

-Erin holds a Bachelors of Arts in Business Administration, with an Accounting concentration and a minor in Dance, from the University of Washington.
+Erin holds a Bachelor of Arts in Business Administration, with an accounting concentration and a minor in Dance, from the University of Washington.